 Creating a Pizza Garden

-First make sure your pot has enough drainage holes.
-Next you'll need to cover the holes with something that will let water out, but keep your soil in.
-For this metal container I've used a heavy plastic bag with lots of small holes punched in it.
+- First, make sure your pot has enough drainage holes.
+Next, you'll need to cover the holes with something that will let water out, but keep your soil in.
+For this metal container use a heavy plastic bag with lots of small holes punched in it.
 You can also use plastic window screening or coffee filters to cover the holes.
 An even better solution is Better than Rocks plastic mesh.
-Also, keep in mind that if you live in a hot climate, the metal can get really hot - hot enough to burn you... or your plants, so be careful.
+Also, keep in mind that if you live in a hot climate, the metal can get really hot - hot enough to burn you or... your plants, so be careful.

 03 of 03

 Place your pizza garden in full sun and water generously when the soil feels dry.
 Use diluted liquid fertilizer every couple of weeks.
 I use an organic liquid fish emulsion.

 - To keep your basil bushy, use it often or clip it back - the more you use the more you'll have (of course within reason).